 No need to say that the scenery changed again while continuing our Morroco Motorcycle Holiday riding south to Merzouga to the place known as Erg Chebbi – a sea of sand dunes formed by the blowing wind – the gateway to the Sahara Desert.

-The terrain is flat, and the road is straight, the buildings have the colour of the sand and only the green Oasis formed alongside the road and the blue sky stain the reddish landscape.
+The terrain is flat, and the road is straight, the buildings have the color of the sand and only the green Oasis formed alongside the road and the blue sky stain the reddish landscape.

 We met Omar at Afriquia Gas Station and he led us to his Palace – a beautiful Riad with gardens, terraces, swimming pools and rooms that make you feel like a pasha.